 4. Now Select the App which you want to take a screenshot and also DisableFlagSecure from the app list.

 5. Click Install at the bottom and select VirtualExposed.

 7. Done!
 You can now save a screenshot on the restricted App.

 If the above tips and tricks did not yield any result in capturing the screenshot on an Android device, then, the last resort that remains is rooting your Android device.
 Unless you are into tinkering with devices as an enthusiast, superuser, or developer, I would not suggest rooting your Android device for something as simple as taking a screenshot.
 There are forums like XDA where you can get ample information and tools to perform a root on your device.

 Can’t take screenshot due to limited storage space

-If you've any thoughts on How to Fix Screenshot Not Working on Restricted Apps Android?, then feel free to drop in below comment box.
+If you've any thoughts on Cannot Capture Screenshot: Bypass Android Restrictions, then feel free to drop in below comment box.
 Also, please subscribe to our DigitBin YouTube channel for videos tutorials.
 Cheers!